-As illustrated in Fig.~\ref{Fig4}(a), the frequency disorder significantly influences the chiral flow.
-Here, the parameters in this boson-SGF network are taken from the experimental data~\cite{Nat.Phys.2019Wang}, with $\omega_0=5.6~\mathrm{GHz}$ and $J_0=2\pi\times4.29~\mathrm{MHz}$.
-Compared with the hopping, even a slight deviation of the node frequency can greatly change the energy spectrum, leading to a considerable decrease of the fidelity $\mathcal{F}_\mathrm{avg}$.
-Moreover, the chiral symmetry is broken when such diagonal (i.e., frequency) disorder is introduced, which results in the asymmetry of the energy spectrum and thus violates the criteria for conducting a perfect chiral flow.
-In contrast, the off-diagonal disorder preserves the chiral symmetry of the system and causes minor impacts on the energy spectrum.
+As illustrated in Fig.~\ref{Fig4}(b), the frequency disorder significantly influences the chiral flow.
+Compared with the hopping, even a slight deviation of the node frequency can greatly change the energy spectrum, leading to a considerable decrease in the fidelity $\mathcal{F}_\mathrm{avg}$.
+Moreover, the chiral symmetry is broken when such diagonal (i.e., frequency) disorder is introduced, which results in asymmetry of the energy spectrum and thus violates the criteria for conducting a perfect chiral flow.
+In contrast, off-diagonal disorder preserves the chiral symmetry of the system and has only minor impacts on the energy spectrum.
 As plotted in Figs.~\ref{Fig4}(c) and \ref{Fig4}(d), the chiral flow shows robustness ($\mathcal{F}_\mathrm{avg}>0.9$ with about $30\%$ deviation of the parameters) when the disorder stems from the hopping strength and phase.